sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 the Instructor Dashboard does not offer an option to rename your manual cohort groups.

-It is possible to save a change to an auto cohort group name value on the **Advanced Settings** page in Studio.
-However, doing so does not result in a name change.
-Instead, changing a value for the ``auto_cohort_groups`` policy key has several results.
+It is possible to change the value for the ``auto_cohort_groups`` policy key on the **Advanced Settings** page in Studio.
+However, changing the names in the listed name:value pairs **does not** result in any renamed auto cohort groups.
+Instead, changing the value for the ``auto_cohort_groups`` policy key has these results.

-* The system adds an auto cohort group with the new name that you supplied.
+* The system uses the new value that you saved for the ``auto_cohort_groups`` policy key to create one or more additional, new auto cohort groups.

-* The system begins to randomly assign any students who do not have a cohort group assignment to this new cohort group.
+* The system begins to assign any students who do not have a cohort group assignment randomly to the newly defined cohort group or groups.

+  The system uniformly distributes students among the auto cohort groups that exist when an assignment is needed.
+The size of each group is not considered.

-* The original cohort group remains in the system.
-Any students who were assigned to that group remain assigned to it.
+* The original cohort group or groups remain in the system.
+Any students who were assigned to the original groups remain assigned to them.

-  For the results of assigning any students who remain in the original cohort group to another group, see :ref:`Changing Student Cohort Group Assignments`.
+  For the results of assigning any students who remain in the original cohort groups to other groups, see :ref:`Changing Student Cohort Group Assignments`.

-* The original cohort group is converted into a manual cohort group: the system no longer assigns students to it automatically.

-* The original cohort group is listed as a manual cohort group on the **Membership** page of the Instructor Dashboard
+* The original cohort group or groups are converted into manual cohort groups: the system no longer assigns students to them automatically.
+The original cohort groups are listed as manual cohort groups on the **Membership** page of the Instructor Dashboard.

 .. _Deleting a Cohort Group: